georchestra/georchestra_documentation/docs/guides_techniques/installer/configuration.en.md

 # Configuration

-Comment configurer le composant:
+How to configure the component:

-- explication des différentes brique de configuration (ou et quoi)
+- Explanation of the different configuration components (where and what).
-- liste des configurations possible
+- List of possible configurations.
-- exemple avec des cas concret, je veux faire ça avec la réponse
+- Example with concrete cases: I want to achieve this with the response.